williamjsmail/BITStreamC2/README.md

 This project demonstrates a Command and Control (C2) implant that uses **Background Intelligent Transfer Service (BITS)** on Windows to perform command execution and result reporting.
 The implant periodically fetches commands from a remote server, executes them, and uploads the results.

+### Note
+This C2 is VERY far from done and VERY far from something that should be taken seriously.
+There are many issues I am still working out, as well as features I want to add to make it a better experience to use, such as:
+- Ensuring reliability of implants.
+- Adding the option to use HTTPS and SMB.
+- More options for generating implants.
+- Improve the CLI.
+- Integrate Powershell obfuscation methods for the PS implant.
+- And much, much, much more.

 ## Features

 - **Command Fetching**: The implant downloads commands from a server in JSON format.